JosefNemec/PlayniteDocs/docs/manual/library/games/faq.md

 **Notes:**
 - In most cases, you'll need to set the `Tracking Mode` to **Folder**, and for some mod managers, you may also need to configure the `Working Directory` for the game and mod launcher to work correctly.
 This will depend on how each mod launcher operates.
-- It is recommended to disable the **Include library play actions** box if you only intend to start the game with the mod manager.
+- It is recommended to disable the **Include library integration play actions** box if you only intend to start the game with the mod manager.
 This option will disable showing the standard launch option provided by the game library plugin from showing.

 **Examples:**